-It’s been known for me to talk the hind legs off a donkey but for some, chatting doesn’t come easy.
+People often like the idea of freelancing because they won’t have to work in an office and be sociable with others.
 So be aware, freelancers need to keep any natural shyness for non-working hours, and be prepared to meet and/or speak with total strangers on a whim.
 You’ll need to go further than producing great work, delivered on time – some clients will see you as an extension of their office staff, and forming professional friendships gains trust.
 Asking how Presley’s sports day went is a good place to start.

 Be prepared for rejection slips or a total lack of response to work you’ve pitched.
 It won’t matter if your proposed work is absolute genius – there can be all sorts of reasons for not being chosen.
 Life can be subjective and you’ve just gotta move on.
 Take it on the chin and the quicker you get onto the next freelance proposal, the more successful you’ll be in the long run.
 Freelancers need to accept rejection as nothing more than part of the daily grind.
 Ho-hum.

-Brilliantly original ideas will need to erupt from you like water from a fountain.
-Regardless of your chosen field, you’ll be competing with some brilliant freelancers and your proposals will need to stand out from the crowd.
+Brilliant original ideas need to erupt from you like water from a fountain.
+Regardless of your chosen field, you’ll be competing with some genius freelancers and your proposals need to stand out from the crowd.
 Always have a plan B, just in case your first idea hits snags along the way.
 And preferably, have a plan C up your velvet sleeve too.

-Be prepared to shift your life-interests around work.
-Until you’re well-known and got regular work coming in, as a freelancer you can’t afford to turn work down.
+Be prepared to shift your life interests around work.
+Until you’re well-known and get regular work coming in, as a freelancer you can’t afford to turn work down.
 Whenever the call comes, you’ll need to be ready to hit the ground running, even if this means missing your weekly yoga class.
 You might even have to forego holidays for a while.
 Inhale deeply – it’ll all be worth it in the end.

 One often-heard complaint from freelancers is that they have either too much or too little to do.
 Months of 60-hour working weeks may be followed by long periods without a single scrap of freelance work.
 You’ll need to stay positive, be patient, and keep working on the next breakthrough.
 A man who is master of patience is master of everything else.